FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Most commonly, chen pi (citrus peel) is associated with pu-erh or aged white teas.
-It is no wonder why particularly post-fermented, and aged teas go best with the dried citrus peel.
+Most commonly, Chen Pi (citrus peel) is associated with Pu-erh or aged White teas.
+It is no wonder that particularly post-fermented and aged teas go best with the dried citrus peel.
+Both have deep, earthy flavors that complement each other, with Chen Pi adding brightness and sweetness to the tea’s depth.
 Aside from tea, its use is widespread in Chinese medicine.
-Many people choose to drink chen pi tea precisely because of the benefits it brings, according to Chinese medicine.
+Many people choose to drink Chen Pi tea precisely because of the benefits it brings, according to Chinese medicine.

 chen pi pu erh